Michael McFadyen's Scuba Diving - SS John Penn

 The USS John Penn started its life as the SS Excambion.
-Built in 1931 as one of three (or four) identical vessels by the New York Shipbuilding Company, Camden, New Jersey, for the Export Steam Ship Corporation (founded 1919).
+Built in 1931 as one of four identical vessels by the New York Shipbuilding Company, Camden, New Jersey, for the Export Steam Ship Corporation (founded 1919).
 As well as the SS Excambion, the new ships were the SS Exeter, SS Excalibur and SS Excochorda.
 Collectively they were known as the "Four Aces".

 The Excambion displaced 9,360 tons and was 450 feet long.
 In 1938 the Export Steam Ship Corporation became the American Export Line.
 The following history of the ship is partly based on a report in the Dictionary of American Naval Fighting Ships, Vol. III 1963 Edition pp. 541-542, published by the U.S. Navy Historical Center.

 The new ship (as well as her sisterships) were used on the New York to Mediterranean run and provided a regular service.
 The ships served New York, Gibraltar, Marseilles, Genoa, Leghorn, Naples, Alexandria, Jaffa, Heifa and Beirut.
 The trips were advertised as "Yankee Cruises De luxe to the entire Mediterranean".
 They were said to be "Staunch, Steady and Sturdy".

 On Tuesday 3 August 1937 SS Excambion departed New York on a "Yankee Cruise".
 Captain William W. Kuhne was the skipper.
 The first port was Ponta Delgada in the Azores which was reached on Monday 9 August 1937.
 From here it went to Gibraltar arriving Thursday 12 August 1937.
 While only 30 minutes was spent at Gibraltar, in Ponta Delgada they had a day's tour.